projectacrn/acrn-hypervisor/doc/tutorials/waag-secure-boot.rst

 .. _qemu_inject_boot_keys:

-Use QEMU to inject secure boot keys into OVMF
+Use QEMU to Inject Secure Boot Keys Into OVMF
 *********************************************

 We follow the `openSUSE: UEFI Secure boot using qemu-kvm document